ENG498-JCDD/Team1/README.md

 - Nazifa Chowdhury
 - Hail Gabrielle Zulueta

-Enter brief description of the project.
+Brief description of the project
-We're going to look at traffic stop data from 2010-2015 and create meaningful groupings centered around race as an independent variable.
+We're going to look at traffic stop data from 2011-2015 and create meaningful groupings centered around race as an independent variable.
 We hope to supplement our findings with a qualitative analysis of news or other reports on the subject, and also synthesize existing research.

 - [Project Tracker]()
   - **WARNING!**: Be sure to just share the direct URL, since I have added everyone in the class to the Drive folder overall.
 So, do not provide the "Share" link.
 We want to make sure the information remains secure.